 14b The Judaizers would glory in their converts and in their circumcision and in their ritual and religion but there was only one thing Paul dared glory in and that was in the cross of Christ.
-Glorying in anything else would be idolatry.
+Glorying in anything else is idolatry.
 And it would be foolish to glory in anything else except the cross.
 If Paul had gloried in the Galatians, he would have wound up with egg on his face after the Galatians' defection.
 But there is no such danger in the cross for it never changes nor varies.
 He who glories in Christ and His cross need never fear about being ashamed.
 Paul could have gloried in his progress as a Pharisee, his education, his past service, his spirituality, his visions and revelations, but he knew better.
 To have done so would have resulted in idolatry and foolishness.
-"God forbid that I should glory in my birth, my education, my proficiency in Scripture, or my regard to orthodox ritual."
-(Charles Spurgeon, "The Cross Our Glory", 12 Sermons on the Passion and Death of Christ, page 142)
+"God forbid that I should glory in my birth, my education, my proficiency in Scripture, or my regard to orthodox ritual."72

-14c "Some glory in their physical strength, in which an ox excels them; or in their gold, which is but thick clay; or in their gifts, which are but talents with which they are entrusted.
-(Charles Spurgeon, "The Cross Our Glory", 12 Sermons on the Passion and Death of Christ, page 141)"
+14c "Some glory in their physical strength, in which an ox excels them; or in their gold, which is but thick clay; or in their gifts, which are but talents with which they are entrusted."73